SaipraneethG2001/Machine-Learning/README.md

 # Machine-Learning
-I am saipraneeth from 3rd year btech IIT goa (Machine learning projects)
+I am saipraneeth from 3rd year btech IIT goa.
+Some of useful machine learning projects are done here.
+I did many projects in machine learning.
+The concepts are Classification,Regression, Clustering algorithms, etc; U can find all this projects in this repository.